Dmitry Zimin: Early life and education

 Dmitry Zimin was already engaged in radio engineering when he was a student at Moscow secondary school number 59.
 In 1950, he entered the Faculty of Radio Electronics of the Aircraft of the Moscow Aviation Institute (MAI), from which he graduated in 1957.
 Then he secured the position of an engineer in the Problem Laboratory of MAI, led by Mikhail Neumann.

 Career in science and technology

 In 1962, Zimin was invited to work in the Radio Technical Institute of the Academy of Sciences of the USSR.
 For more than thirty-five years he held managerial positions at this institute: he was the head of the laboratory, then for fourteen years the head of the scientific department, and then the director of the center for the development of radio equipment.

 Zimin obtained his PhD degree in 1963 and the post-doctoral degree in 1984.
 As a researcher of phased antenna arrays, he was appointed deputy chief designer of the Don-2N radar.
 In total, he created more than 100 scientific works and inventions.
+In 1965 together with other scientists (including the engineer A.A.
+Doljenkov) he became a laureate of the A. S. Popov Prize of the Academy of Sciences of the USSR.